MarkPhamm/Spotify-BI-Engineering-Project/README.md

 - Step 8: Build a crawler to collect data for anthena.
 - Step 9: Define the schema with AWS Glue.
 - Step 10: Analysing data with Athena.
-- Step 11: Use quicksight to visualize data.
+- Step 11: Use Amazon Quicksight to visualize data.

 ## Conclusion